 I am an Associate Professor in the Department of Psychology.
 I am assigned to both the School Psychology and Clinical Psychology programs, where I focus on work with children and families.

 The overarching theme of my research is that families are systems and family members have a variety of effects on one another.
 I currently have a number of interests falling under this umbrella: The first is on the family (including parental) factors associated with Attention Deficit Hyperactivity Disorder (ADHD).
-I am also interested in the relationships between ADHD and problem gambling.
 Another interest is women’s issues in professional psychology, especially as they relate to childbearing and childrearing.
 I am also interested in a variety of family characteristics that impact young children’s development, well-being, and formation of secure attachment relationships.
 I often use systematic reviews (meta-analysis) to help me answer these questions and clarify the effects and relationships between these factors, as well as to identify moderators of the examined relationships.

 Independent Research Students: